cse110-fa22-group16/cse110-fa22-group16/admin/team.md

 ## Team Lead: Gunwoo Kim - [GitHub Profile](https://github.com/Ereasai)
 <img src="./images/gunwoo.jpg" alt="picture of gunwoo" width="200px"/><br>
 Hello!
 I am a Math-Computer Science major in ERC.
-I would like to become a software engineer but not work at a big company.
+I would like to become a software engineer and maybe become a freelancer.
 I have an interest in music, specifically late romantic music and composition.
 I am very excited to create something polished with a team which in my experience always went horribly wrong.
 Hopefully all the scope restrictions and support from TAs help us through.

 ## Team Lead: Abishek Siva - [GitHub Profile](https://github.com/abi2020)